Key steps involved in recruitment

 If you're working with an employment agency or recruitment firm, coordinate with them as they present the job offer to the candidate.

 Once the candidate accepts, initiate a comprehensive onboarding process to welcome them.
-This includes familiarizing them with the company culture and preparing them for their role.
+This includes familiarising them with the company culture and preparing them for their role.
 Additionally, outline performance expectations for the first few months to help the new employee focus and understand how their work will be evaluated.

 Evaluation of the recruitment process